knpuniversity/symfony-alice-fixtures/knpu/fixtures.rst

 which are very very small and straight forward.
 This is awesome!
 This puts the joy back into writing fixtures files for me and I absolutely love it.

-There are a few topics that we haven't talked about like providers and templates but I'll cover those in a future lesson.
+There are a few topics that we haven't talked about like processors and templates but I'll cover those in a future lesson.

 See you guys!